Check out the #asic200 twitter feed! Lots of good stuff will be featured here as the semester progresses.

 1. Don’t forget about the twitter and #ASIC200 opportunity (win dice)!

-2. Dave has set up a doodle for folks interested in trying out an intro D&D session (a la Harry Potter).
-Total game time is about 2.5 hours, and he will need about 4 to 6 players for quorum. (link – please leave your full name on the doodle, so Dave can confirm via email)
+3. Dave has set up a doodle for folks interested in trying out an intro D&D session (a la Harry Potter).
+Total game time is about 2.5 hours, and he will need about 4 to 5 players per session for quorum. (link – please read the instructions at the poll, and leave your full name on the doodle, so Dave can confirm via email- note that no prior experience is necessary)

-- Skim through the AR5 “Summary for Policymakers” (2013) located at: http://www.ipcc.ch/pdf/assessment-report/ar5/wg1/WGIAR5_SPM_brochure_en.pdf Dave will actually be summarizing elements of this report in his lecture.
-(Note that you’re not required to memorize this stuff, but you do need to have sufficient grasp of the concepts to understand this important document.
-Pro-tip: this document will also be very handy for your Solo assignment #1)
+- Dave will actually be summarizing elements of both of these reports in his climate change lecture next week.
+(Note that you are NOT REQUIRED to memorize this stuff, and any mention in the final exam will provide the proper the context and details for you to answer questions, but you do need to have sufficient grasp of the concepts to at least be able to follow along these important documents (which BTW, are primarily written for the politicians in the room).
+Pro-tip: these documents will also be very handy for your Solo assignment #1)

 - Wilder, R. and Kammen, D.M.
 (2016, Oct.19).
 Exposed: The Climate Fallacy of 2100.
 Retrieved from: https://blogs.scientificamerican.com/guest-blog/exposed-the-climate-fallacy-of-2100/

 This blog post summarizes Clark, P.U., Shakun, J.D., Marcott, S.A., Mix, A.C., Eby, M., … Plattner, G-K. (2016).
 Consequences of Twenty-First-Century Policy for Multi-Millennial Climate and Sea-Level Change.
 Nature Climate Change 6: 360-369.
 Public policy and discourse.
-You can try taking a look at this original peer reviewed paper, but note that this will be a lot more technical than the level covered in the blog post and in this course.
+You can try taking a look at this paper, but note that this will be a lot more technical than the level covered in this course.

 – – –